Giving Testimony in a Car Accident Case

 Do not divulge information to the other side’s attorney, even though it is their job to extract information from you.
 The more details you share, the greater the risk your opponent will get information that can harm your case and help them.
 Best to give short and concise answers!
 Long-winded answers only bring on more questions.
 Answer the question you were asked and stop talking.

 Give a Good Impression of Yourself

 As the lawyer is assessing your likeability and credibility (and more importantly, the judge and jury), so try to leave a good impression.
 Keep calm and try not to get annoyed or angry.
 It is fine to get sincerely emotional when testifying.
-One of the aims of giving testimony is to let everyone watching know what a good, amiable and credible individual you are.
+One of the aims of giving testimony is to let everyone watching know what a good, amiable, and credible individual you are.
 Also, please dress appropriately and come to court conservatively dressed and well-groomed.
-People will be forming an opinion of you.
+People will form an opinion of you.